 13. Zipline Tour at Mehrangarh fort (JANUARY – DECEMBER)

 You can zip through the open sky between ridge tops or between two fixed points at Mehrangarh fort.
 This adrenalin rush filled adventure consists of 6 separate ziplines which fly around the fort, providing extraordinary and unique views.
 For all the adventure enthusiasts out there who would not like to miss this enthralling experience, it’s ideal to do the booking 3 days in advance.
 The trip gets you a bird’s eye view of the Chokelao garden and Rani Ser Lake.

 14. Keoladeo National Park – Bharatpur

 The Keoladeo National Park formerly known as the Bharatpur Bird Sanctuary is a famous avifauna sanctuary that plays host to thousands of birds especially during the winter season.
 It has been often referred to as 'Ornithologist's Paradise', as it attract thousands of indigenous as well as migratory birds annually, which also includes the world-renowned Siberian cranes, given its favourable environmental conditions and easy availability of food.

 15. Ranthambore National Park- Sawai Madhopur

-The Ranthambore National Park is one of the largest and most important national parks in the country.
-It is best known for its tiger population & they can be easily spotted in the park.
-Best time to visit is between 1st October to 30th June.
+The Ranthambore National Park is one of the largest and most important national parks in the country and is best known for its tiger population which can be easily spotted in the park.
+Best time to visit remains between 1st October to 30th June.